CAA Operational Recovery during a Pandemic

 Participants should be familiar with ICAO safety and/or security oversight programmes, iSTARS, Safety Management and/or Security Management Systems in a relevant operational environment including a basic understanding of the ICAO SMS framework.

-Meet the Instructors: CAA Readiness – Operational Recovery from Lockdown
+Meet the Instructors: CAA Operational Recovery during a Pandemic

 Ben started his aviation career in 1971 via an RAF Flying Scholarship and possessed a Pilot’s Licence before he had a Driving Licence.
 He went on to serve in the Fleet Air Arm as a pilot, and worked for the Bristow Helicopter Group, the British Midland Airways Group and the British Airways Group in various flying, training and management roles.